-- 34. Home based business.
-Home Based Business means an occupation or business activity that results in a product or service that is conducted by a resident and that is incidental and ancillary to the permitted principal residential use. - 35.
+Home based business.
+Home Based Business means an occupation or business activity that results in a product or service that is conducted by a resident and that is incidental and ancillary to the permitted principal residential use.
 Improvements.
 Those features and actions associated with a project that are considered necessary by the body or official granting zoning approval to protect natural resources or the health, safety and welfare of the residents of the city and future users or inhabitants of the proposed project or project area, including roadways, lighting, utilities, sidewalks, screening and drainage.
-Improvements do not include the entire project that is the subject of zoning approval. - 36.
-Intensity.
-The degree to which a use causes, creates, or attracts pedestrian and/or vehicular traffic, lights, sounds, odors, litter and other phenomena discernable to the senses which an average, prudent resident of this community would find undesirable, annoying, or offensive. - 37.
-Intensity of development.
-The height, bulk, area, density, setback, use and other similar characteristics of development. - 38.
-Lot.
-A parcel of land occupied or eligible to be occupied under the regulations of this ordinance by a dwelling or other main building and including the open spaces required under this ordinance.
-A lot may consist of one or more "platted lots" which are under common ownership or use.
+Improvements do not include the entire project that is the subject of zoning approval.